Life with HIV has changed: But the stigma hasn’t| World Aids Day 2019

 In our new video, Attitude sits down with a number of well-known HIV activists – including Rebecca de Havilland, Ian Green from the Terrence Higgins Trust, and Reverend Jide Macaulay – about living with the virus and what can be done to stop the stigma around HIV.

-The video also speaks to Jonathon Blake, whose story was made famous by the film Pride, as a founding member of LGSM.
-Though it’s impossible to say for sure, he is one of the first people to be officially diagnosed in London, UK with HIV in October 1982.
+The video also speaks to Jonathon Blake, whose story was made famous by the film Pride as a founding member of LGSM.
+Though it’s impossible to say for sure, he was one of the first people to be officially diagnosed in London, UK, in October 1982.
 Over the last four decades, so much about HIV has changed.
 But the stigma surrounding the virus hasn’t.
-It’s time to challenge that and make sure everyone understands if you are undetectable, you can’t pass it on.
+It’s time to challenge that and ensure everyone understands that you can’t pass it on if you are undetectable.

-For #WorldAidsDay Attitude partnered with Terrence Higgins Trust to ask whether, with stars like Gareth Thomas coming out, we are reaching a watershed moment for talking about HIV?
+For #WorldAidsDay, Attitude partnered with the Terrence Higgins Trust to ask whether, with stars like Gareth Thomas coming out, we are reaching a watershed moment for talking about HIV.